 Consistent, direct exposure to sunlight will over time slowly cause the epoxy to change to a more yellowish hue.
 This will occur even in epoxy that has already fully cured (hardened).

-Avoiding it for indoor projects like kitchen countertops or for unused epoxy is pretty obvious.
+Avoiding it for indoor projects like kitchen countertops or for unused epoxy is pretty simple.
 Just limit sunlight exposure from uncovered windows or open doorways/entrances.
 Blinds, curtains, drapes, can all obstruct the sunlight to varying degrees for windows.

 For projects intended to be left outdoors, this is a bit more difficult.
 One solution is to make sure the epoxy surface is given shade from the sun.
 For instance, a table with a large umbrella overhead will block much of the day's sunlight from bearing down on the epoxy, especially at the peak intensity hours around noon.